as056/SOC-Lab-Portfolio/README.md

 # 🛡️ Cybersecurity Portfolio

-> A collection of hands-on cybersecurity projects completed during my internship and personal learning journey, focusing on Security Operations Center (SOC), SIEM, Threat Intelligence, Detection Engineering, and Incident Response.
+> A collection of hands-on cybersecurity projects and practical learning experiences focused on Security Operations (SOC), SIEM, Threat Intelligence, Detection Engineering, Incident Response, and Blue Team operations.
 ---

 # 👋 About Me